Jeremy Paxman: Newsnight (1989 — 2014)

 On 11 April 2012, Paxman interviewed Russell Brand about Brand's political views and the article he wrote for the New Statesman.
 The interview went viral as Brand stated that it was "futile" to vote and that a "political revolution" was needed.
-After this interview, Paxman revealed that he previously did not vote either.
+After this interview, Paxman revealed that he had not voted either in some previous elections.

 On 26 June 2012, he interviewed the Economic Secretary to the Treasury Chloe Smith about Chancellor George Osborne's decision that day to delay plans to increase fuel duty.
 Paxman questioned the apparent change in her views on fuel duty.
 Senior politicians, including John Prescott, questioned Osborne's judgement for sending a junior minister onto the programme in place of himself.

 The BBC announced Paxman's departure from Newsnight at the end of April 2014.
-He had told Lord Hall of Birkenhead, the Director General of the BBC, and James Harding, BBC Head of News, that he wished to leave in July 2013, but agreed to stay on Newsnight for another year after the programme had been damaged by the Savile and Lord McAlpine scandals.
+He had told Lord Hall of Birkenhead, the director-general of the BBC, and James Harding, the BBC head of news, that he wished to leave in July 2013, but agreed to stay on Newsnight for another year after the programme had been damaged by the Savile and Lord McAlpine scandals.
 In his statement Paxman commented: "After 25 years, I should rather like to go to bed at much the same time as most people."

 Paxman's brusque manner is not restricted to political interviews.
 When around 2005 Newsnight's editor decided to broadcast brief weather forecasts instead of financial reports Paxman openly ridiculed the decision: "The forecast: it's April, what do you expect?"
 The financial reports were re-introduced after a few weeks.

-Paxman presented his last Newsnight on 18 June 2014 in an edition which included an interview with Lord Mandelson and one with London Mayor Boris Johnson, while they both rode a tandem bicycle, as well as a brief reappearance of Michael Howard who, following on from his 1997 interview, was simply asked: "Did you?".
+Paxman presented his last Newsnight on 18 June 2014 in an edition which included an interview with Peter Mandelson and one with London Mayor Boris Johnson, while they both rode a tandem bicycle, as well as a brief reappearance of Michael Howard who, following on from his 1997 interview, was simply asked: "Did you?".
 The closing theme was replaced with I'd Like to Teach the World to Sing by The New Seekers.
 The programme ended with a brief post-credits scene with Paxman standing in front of a weather map exclaiming "Tomorrow's weather: more of the same!
 I don't know why they make such a fuss about it" in reference to the 2005 weather forecasts.